fission/fission.io/content/en/docs/usage/languages/python.md

 weight: 10
 ---

-Fission supports functions written in Python.
+Fission supports functions written in Python3.7+.
-Both Python 2.x and Python 3.x are supported.
 In this usage guide we'll cover how to set up and use a Python environment on Fission, write functions, and work with dependencies.
 We'll also cover basic troubleshooting.